 The GDPR rules introduce the right for individuals to have personal data erased (also known as the right to be forgotten).
 Website owners need to implement a system that deals with any request for data erasure either verbally or in writing.
 There are some exceptions that allow you to keep data, but if the user asks you to erase their data you must.
 This can include content created by the users themselves, such as forum comments or blog posts and form submissions.

 Remember you have only one month to respond to any request of this nature.

 Privacy from the ground upBasically, you need to ensure that you have adequate safeguards to both restrict datasharing and protect the data itself.
 You should only collect data that is completely necessary, restrict any forms to less than four fields and get rid of any data that is no longer relevant.
 You should also ensure that the minimum amount of staff members at your organisation have access to this data rather than everybody who works there.

 Lastly it is very much worth considering moving your website to HTTPS which also encrypts all communications between your users browser and the website itself.

 It also has the added benefit of increasing your search engine optimisation score as Google is now taking HTTPS seriously as part of it’s algorithm.

 While website GDPR compliancy isn’t simple, by taking the necessary steps you will be substantially more compliant than you were before.
-If you’re using any sort of CMS, you should definitely watch for changes to any plug-ins you use as well as the core version of the platform itself) WordPress has recently put out a version that is significantly more compliant).
+If you’re using any sort of CMS, you should definitely watch for changes to any plug-ins you use as well as the core version of the platform itself) WordPress has recently put out a new version that is significantly more compliant).